Ever tried completing a task without reading a single line of text? You probably won't get far.

 - RSVP or other system.
 Most apps use RSVP flashing, but the likes of Spreeder and Outread also provide highlighting as a visual cue, while BeeLine offers color gradients for guidance.

 - Adjustable WPM.
-All the apps on our list allow you to change the rate at which words are presented.
+All the apps on our list allow you to change the WPM rate.
 But other products may be missing this feature.
 It's a really important option, so make sure to check.

 - Customizable fonts/colors.
 If you're going to move a significant chunk of your reading to a single app, you need to get on well with the interface.
 Customization settings allow you to create the perfect reading environment.